 Our time together is limited and the older we get, the faster it goes.
 This means the projects I commit to speak to the heart.
 If through the use of talents and skills I can help others understand, learn, and grow, then I’d feel rather content when my time is up.

 I want to make a difference in the world sharing my passions with others.

 Like telling a couple’s story as their wedding officiant.
 Each couple shares their soul and bestows their unique love story into my gentle care.
 I’m am merely the vessel responsible for holding and communicating the most meaningful message to the world’s most important people: family.

 And the message is love.

 Loving yourself and those who can’t, and the courage it takes to ask for help also resonates.
-Which is why it means a lot to me to be the voice behind the Iowa Department of Public Health’s campaign to help those struggling with alcohol, drugs, gambling, mental health or suicidal thoughts.
-My hope is that it helps.
+Which is why it means the world to me to be the voice behind the Iowa Department of Public Health’s campaign to help those struggling with alcohol, drugs, gambling, mental health or suicidal thoughts.

 After five years of touring and talkbacks with audiences young and old alike, I’m certain my work with The (Alzheimer’s) Remember Project has benefited members of the sleepy communities we’ve visited.
 The same goes for the 60,000 elementary school students who participated in the two environmental comedy shows I toured across America.

 And while the work of teaching de-escalation tactics to hundreds of law enforcement officers is trying, draining, and bone shattering (one time), it’s profoundly beneficial to the officers who believe in serving the community and the members of that community who may one day find themselves in a mental health crisises.

 The things we do matter.
 I want to keep doing things that matter.